HarveySheppard/yLaTeX/XeLaTeX/README.md

 ##This config file typo
-This config use the `bigGrayBand` typo for titles and table of content and the `flatTable` typo for table that you can find in this repo under the `/typographyArchive/` folder.
+This config use the `bigGrayStrip` typo for titles and table of content and the `flatTable` typo for table that you can find in this repo under the `/typographyArchive/` folder.

 For every table that you create, insert the following line at the beginning of the first table line: